cestinger/vgs-tasks/devops-task/README.md

 ## Assumptions and things of Note

 This is a test environment only - adding private keys to repositories is not a good idea, so that is only included to allow for ease of building and running this environment to exemplify function.
 Same with adding so many extra parts and pieces to the containers as part of roles.
-It seems like there is a balancing point with when to run a role vs. when to create a container depending on the install and how much time it takes.
+It seems like there is a balancing point for when to run a role vs. when to create a container depending on the install and how much time it takes.

 I have learned a lot with docker and ansible in the last couple of days and am already thinking of ways I could do things differently, but had to find a stopping place or I would never be able to turn anything over. :)  This exercise is a bit of a franken-system with parts and pieces from all over the internet.
 This was to aid in learning and efficiency to get a working layout.